ClaudeMod

 3. Create your local overrides (~1 min)

 Add your personal setup.
-This file is never shared.
+This file lives at the project root (not inside .claude/) and is never shared.

 How It Works